 receive two times the so called "Glacius" award in 2004 and 2016 and in 2017 the Oeuvre Award; see the pictures right under.

-I also published several times in the UK magazine "Model Engineer" and in the US magazine Modelbuilder" and particular in the German magazine
+I also published several times in the UK magazine "Model Engineer",in the US magazine Modelbuilder" and particular in the German magazine

 Almost always I make my own designs, based

 on general working principles and ideas, mainly acquired at surfing